CMMC compliance for defense contractors and manufacturers. Full scope. One point of contact.

 - Highest level of protection

-CMMC certification is required to bid on and maintain Department of War contracts.
+CMMC certification is required to bid on and maintain DoW contracts.
 Prime contractors like Lockheed Martin and Boeing are already requiring subcontractors to provide proof of CMMC compliance.
 This isn't optional.
-It's a contract requirement that affects your ability to do business with the Department of War.
+It's a contract requirement that affects your ability to do business with the DoW.

 Claiming cybersecurity compliance without adequate proof can trigger Department of Justice action.
 The consequences go far beyond lost contracts: